Parallel Synthesis for Autoregressive Speech Generation: Proposed Method

 where $Sample$ is randomly sampling from probabilities and can be a post-filter network when predicting $x^{i}$, which will be detailed in the next section.
-Each posterior is multiplied by a scalar to make the distribution steeper and less noisy.
-We use the cross-entropy (CE) loss for training~\cite{oord2016wavenet, kalchbrenner2018efficient, valin2019lpcnet}.
+Similar as in \cite{okamoto2018improving}, each posterior is steepened, and the prediction becomes less noisy.
+We use the cross-entropy loss for training~\cite{oord2016wavenet, kalchbrenner2018efficient, valin2019lpcnet}.